GRACELAND (in development)

 Supported by EKKOMED (Greek Film Center), Torino Film Lab and the Mediterranean Film Institute.

-Thanos is a failed musician who self-mockingly describes his songs as “Greek country.”
-He lives alone in Athens, works part-time at an old neighborhood record store, and spends his days writing songs and making DIY copies of his demos.
-His only glimmer of hope is his old friend Antonis, who unsuccessfully tries to promote his work to a major record label.
+Thanos is a failed musician who describes his songs as “Greek country”—a label that usually earns him nothing but sarcasm from those around him.
+He lives alone in a small apartment in the heart of Athens and works part-time at an old neighborhood record store, his only stable yet meager source of income.
+He spends most of his time alone at home, writing songs and making DYI copies of his demo.
+His only glimmer of hope is his old friend and unofficial agent, Antonis, who plans to use his industry connections to pitch Thanos’ demo to Miramar—one of the biggest record labels in the country.

 Written & Directed by: